elihwyma/RepoUnclutter/README.md

 # RepoUnclutter
- A proxy of BigBoss with the purpose of removing clutter
+A proxy of cluttered or dead repos that only contains the packages you need